TanjidIslam/Github-Search/README.md

 ### Features
 - Search Specific User by Username
 - Search Users with one or more of the following criteria:
     -  Keyword
     -  Account Type
     -  Number of Reposoirties Contributed/Owned
     -  Number of Followers
     -  Location
 - Search Repositories with one of more of the following criteri:
     -  Keyword
     -  Specific Repository Name
     -  Specific Repository Owner
     -  Stars
     -  Size of the Repository
     -  Number of Forks
 - Views: Passed PyLint & Pep8
+- Structure: Basic Flask Structure

 ### Requirements
 - Python 3.5.1 (https://www.python.org/downloads/)